marcelomnc/score-10pin-bowling/README.md

         Line:
         Error: Line has no field separator

+        Line Number: 9
+        Line: Marcus    10      12
+        Error: Line has not 2 fields only

         Line Number: 14
         Line: 8999      89
         Error: Line has a value for 'knocked down pins' field that is not between 0 and 10